Jigsaw (Marvel Comics): Death

-Sometime after the Punisher became leader of The Hand, Jigsaw and other criminals grouped together to kill the Punisher by putting a bounty on him.
-Punisher was tracked to Slovenia where the criminals all attacked him.
-During an explosion, Jigsaw attacked the Punisher to finally kill him once and for all.
-However, the Punisher gained the upper hand and stabbed Jigsaw in the throat with a sword, killing him instead.
+Sometime after the Punisher becomes leader of the Hand, Jigsaw and other criminals group together to kill him.
+During an explosion, Jigsaw attacks the Punisher to finally kill him once and for all.
+However, the Punisher gains the upper hand and stabs Jigsaw in the throat with a sword, killing him instead.

 Powers and abilities

 Jigsaw is an athletic man with no superhuman powers.
 During his time in prison, he was able to hone his physical strength to a level comparable to the Punisher.
 He has extensive experience with street-fighting techniques, and familiarity with a variety of weapons and criminal techniques.
 He carries various handguns as needed.
 He has been known to wear a special exo-skeleton in his outfits.
-Before Jigsaw was disfigured, he was a highly-charismatic leader and criminal organizer, but after the accident, only the latter trait remained.
+Before Jigsaw was disfigured, he was a highly charismatic leader and criminal organizer, but after the accident, only the latter trait remained.

 Other versions

 2099

 Jigsaw 2099, on the cover of The Punisher 2099 #10 (November 1993).
 Art by Tom Morgan.

-A cyborg and the under-capo of a crime syndicate called Cyber-Nostra, Multi-Fractor is the one to inform the group's leader, Fearmaster, of the existence of the new Punisher, who Multi-Fractor encounters for the first time while attempting to illegally demolish a decrepit neighborhood inhabited by "Decreds".
-Multi-Fractor survives his initial run-in with the Punisher, whom he encounters again while extorting protection money from a Grav-Ball Stadium.
-When the Punisher gains the upper hand in the ensuing fight, a trio of corrupt police officers come to Multi-Fractor's aid, providing him with a power-enhancing device, which kills him when the Punisher rams the machine into Multi-Fractor's chest.

-A mortician and a veterinarian resurrect Multi-Fractor as Jigsaw 2099, a Frankenstein's monster-like being made of machinery and body parts taken from animals.
-Jigsaw attempts to get revenge on the Punisher, but is temporarily flash frozen by the crime fighter, psychologically tortured for information, and then imprisoned in the Punisher's "Punishment Hotel".
-Jigsaw is located and freed by Fearmaster, and together the two try to execute the Punisher with his own Molecular Disintegrator.
-When the machine is turned on, its fail-safes activate, and blast Jigsaw.
-Jigsaw is later discovered, taken captive, and further augmented by a gang, which he massacres and escapes from before rejoining Fearmaster.
+Jigsaw 2099, a character based on Jigsaw, appears in the series Punisher 2099.
+He initially appears as Multi-Fractor, a cyborg and leading member of a crime syndicate called Cyber-Nostra.
+After Multi-Fractor is killed by the Punisher, he is resurrected as Jigsaw 2099, a Frankenstein's monster-like being made of machinery and body parts taken from animals.